12 Top Fly Fishing Destinations in Wyoming

 Crowned by the jagged peaks of the Teton Mountain Range, Grand Teton National Park, about 10 minutes from the town of Jackson, offers one of the most spectacular settings for fly fishing in the country.
 The Snake River flows through the park, offering plenty of bends and banks for shore fishing and a breathtaking drift boat experience.

 Also within the park, Jenny Lake offers easy access for anglers and more stunning scenery.
 You can fish for both cutthroat and lake trout from the banks on the hiking trail that rings the lake, or launch a boat from the ramp on the lake's south side.
-The best time to fish this lake is after the ice melts, which typically occurs around mid May.
+The best time to fish this lake is after the ice melts, which typically occurs around mid-May.

 Jackson Lake also offers decent fly fishing for lake trout and mackinaw after the ice melts in the spring, before the water warms up and the fish swim deeper.
 Fishing from shore can be successful at this time, as the fish swim the shallow waters in search of baitfish.
 A state record 50-pound mackinaw was caught here.
 From mid-September when the water temperatures start to drop, the lake trout begin to spawn, and the lake is closed during October to protect spawning Mackinaws.

-Fly fishing for cutthroat and lake trout in Leigh Lake is best from a canoe since the lake lacks shore access.
+Fly fishing for cutthroat and lake trout in Leigh Lake is best done from a canoe since the lake lacks shore access.
 You can paddle from String Lake to the portage point, then carry the canoe the short distance to Leigh Lake.
 The ice typically melts here around mid-May.
 Anglers will also find a couple of productive streams to fish within the park's borders.

 Official site: http://www.nps.gov/grte/planyourvisit/fish.htm